-Data I/O is committed to all of the responsibilities associated with modern age ESG.
+Data I/O is committed to the responsibilities associated with modern age ESG.
 The Company's key pillars for ESG support a framework for sustainable growth and include Leadership & Governance, Environment, Innovation, Human Capital, Social Capital, and Financial Excellence.
 Initiatives within these areas apply to the company's daily global operations as well as within its supply chains.

-In addition to this commitment, the company has a track record of meeting its regulatory obligations, being a solid corporate citizen, delivering superior value to its customers and partners, and demonstrating enduring corporate stewardship while consistently returning capital to shareholders.
+We believe we are the only supplier in our industry with a published conflict mineral policy and public company governance.
+We believe we are the only programming industry supplier with a diverse Board of Directors.
+Our facilities are subject to numerous laws and regulations concerning the discharge of materials or otherwise relating to the environment.
+In addition to this commitment, the company has a track record of meeting its ESG regulatory obligations, being a solid corporate citizen, delivering superior value to its customers and partners, and demonstrating corporate stewardship including returning capital to shareholders through past share buybacks.

-As the largest and only publicly traded company in its sector, Data I/O has led its industry in disclosing significant operational and financial information.
+As the largest and only publicly traded company in its sector, according to our internal analysis, Data I/O has led its industry in disclosing significant operational and financial information.
 The Company's Board currently includes Data I/O's CEO and four Independent Directors.
 It is diverse in gender, education, professional experience and differences in viewpoints and skills.
-Data I/O believes it was the first [and remains the only] in its industry to adopt a conflict minerals policy.
-Through its continuous improvement practices and our operations focus on assembly and test with no fabrication, the company consumes relatively little energy, has minimal or no emissions or pollutants to air and wastewater, and complies with workplace labor, safety and business practices on 3 continents.
+Through its continuous improvement practices and our operations' focus on assembly and test with no fabrication, the company consumes relatively little energy, has minimal or no emissions or pollutants to air and wastewater, and complies with workplace labor, safety and business practices on three continents.